I found an old Slashdot bookmark of mine, from mid-2010.

 Judaism believes that for an ideal world there must be a focus on both God and man.
 Because without a focus on God, all moral values become relative.

 I don't know what causes moral values to become relative.
 I do know, with certainty, that moral relativism is bad.
 I have seen evidence of this:

 For a while, it might be nice to have respect for civil rights, but when it becomes convenient or necessary (for various social or political reasons) to change that focus, then respect for human life becomes just another idea that goes out of style.

 I did not realize that Napoleon Bonaparte marched through Europe, liberating Jews from their ghettos, wherever he could.
 Napoleon said,

 I will never accept any proposals that will obligate the Jewish people to leave France, because to me the Jews are the same as any other citizen in our country.
 It takes weakness to chase them out of the country, but it takes strength to assimilate them.

-I think he meant well, and was suffused with the good spirit of the French Revolution, of liberte rather than with the awful part, The Terror.
+I think Napoleon meant well.
+He was suffused with the good spirit of the French Revolution, of liberte rather than with the awful part, The Terror.
 I also realize that Napoleon Bonaparte was on the very endpoint of the interval described by mainstream sources as The Enlightenment.
-Yet the following is astute in its observance of human nature:
+Aish was correct in noting this detail:

-The distinction was unresolved, and became critical, though not in France, and not for awhile.
+The distinction was not resolved.
+It eventually became critical, though not in France.

 Jews and the Industrial Revolution